Elon Musk loses billions in net worth after a hectic 24 hours

-According to Bloomberg’s Billionaires Index, Elon Musk has reportedly seen his net worth crash by $12.6 billion after a chaotic 24 hours for Twitter, Tesla and SpaceX.
+According to Bloomberg‘s Billionaires Index, Elon Musk has reportedly seen his net worth crash by $12.6 billion USD (about $17 billion CAD) after a chaotic 24 hours for Twitter, Tesla and SpaceX.

 Musk’s problems began on the morning of April 20th, with Tesla publishing disappointing first-quarter results.
 The EV company reported a nearly 20 percent decline in gross margins after aggressive price cuts to its vehicle lineup in recent months.
 This saw the company’s share price drop by 9.8 percent.

-Just a few hours later, Musk’s other company, SpaceX, saw one of its test launches of the Starship spacecraft end in a self-described “rapid unscheduled disassembly.”
+Just a few hours later, another Musk company, SpaceX, saw one of its test launches of the Starship spacecraft end in a self-described “rapid unscheduled disassembly.”
 The Starship made it off the ground in what looked to be a success before combusting into a ball of flames just four minutes after takeoff.
 Musk, who has a substantial 42 percent stake in SpaceX, said another test launch would take place in a few months.

 As if the flight test was not exciting enough, Starship experienced a rapid unscheduled disassembly before stage separation